twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/eighteen-days-in-solitude/eighteen-days-in-solitude-introduction%zh.rst

 He continued to ask her where about in her last life from this life.
 In her last life, she was the daughter of a well-known traditional doctor in a city in Burma.
 Later she ordained as a nun.
 So, it was easy for him to make inquiries by following the story.
 After some inquiries, it was confirmed what she had said before.
 It solved his doubts on rebirth and the law of kamma.
 During the periods of his treatments to illnesses with hypnotism and made records of them with the photos of these people, later he wrote a book about them.
 Publication censor-board did not allow to publish this book.
 [It's quite a strange censorship by a Buddhist government.
 Even western scientists were making researches about rebirths (for them was reincarnations) quite a long time ago and they confirmed it also.
 These are not superstitions and even helping to understand rebirths and law of kamma which are important for Buddhism.
 The education on law of Kamma and Rebirth are very important for human knowledge.]

 Later he became a Buddhist and wrote a book on his life, entitled “The Story of a Man Who has Faith and Taken Refuge in the Triple Gems.”
 It came out in 1989 and became a best seller book in Burma.
 Reprinted quite a few times and made him rich and very well known.
 It had four volumes; volume I “Three World Religions and Sun Lwin”, volume II “World Philosophy and Sun Lwin, volume III “The Buddhist Texts and Sun Lwin” and volume IV “On the Way to Perfection and Sun Lwin”.
-The fourth volume had six chapters, and its sub-title were as follow:
+The Volume IV has six chapters, which are subtitled as follows:

 | ①	 The clues of round of existence (samsara) and law of cause and effect
 | ②	 The questions on past life problem and answers from Buddhism